Can Huskies Live in Apartments? A Comprehensive Guide

 When Callie comes inside from running circles in the dog park, she’s perfection.
 She just lays on the floor.
 Tongue flopped out and everything.
 She doesn’t bug me or the humans.

+Are you picking up what I’m putting down here?
 The size of your home or the fact that you’re living in an apartment has absolutely nothing to do with the energy level of your husky.

-Take them for an early morning walk before work if you’re worried about evening obligations or time constraints.
+It’s all about the allotted energy expenditure.
+Take them for an early morning walk before work if you’re worried about it.

 Just remember, it’s completely up to you.
 My human says, ‘you make time or you make excuses.
 Either way, it’s up to you.’